Menu

 Once our children have completed the RWI Phonics programme, our English lessons are taught using the CUSP Reading and Writing curriculum.
 CUSP Reading and Writing is an evidence informed, carefully sequenced English curriculum, which maps core content in reading and writing across the primary journey, ensuring that learning is taught and revisited over time so that pupils commit their understanding to the long-term memory.

-At Orgill we strive for conceptual fluency.
-We want pupils who work through the curriculum journey of CUSP to develop both procedural and conceptual fluency.
-In CUSP writing, for example, we have reduced the number of text types that each year group studies in order to move the emphasis away from the memorisation of text conventions and focus on developing procedural and conceptual fluency about the mechanics and processes of writing as a craft.
-We also have a whole school reading spine, which complements units in our wider curriculum.
 Our aim is to immerse children in rich literature to help develop and widen their vocabulary and inference skills.
-Our curriculum also has explicit vocabulary instruction which is helping to shape the structure and language provision throughout our curriculum.
-Ultimately, we want to raise confidence, enthusiasm and standards in reading and writing across the curriculum so that all children are able to be successful and flourish.
+Our wider curriculum also has explicit vocabulary instruction woven throughout it, which is helping to shape the structure and language provision throughout our curriculum.
+Ultimately, we want to raise confidence, enthusiasm and standards in reading across the curriculum so that all children are able to be successful and flourish.

 Spelling